 A person loses anywhere from 900 to 1,400 milligrams of sodium per each liter of sweat.
 Sodium is necessary for athletic performance because it maintains the proper water level in the blood.
 If a person works out too strenuously and does not replace sodium lost, a condition known as hyponatremia will occur, which causes symptoms such as confusion, dizziness, fatigue, irritability, muscle spasms and vomiting.

-According to washington.edu, the sodium content in Gatorade is 450 milligrams per liter (mg/L) while Powerade contains 225 mg/L. For more serious endurance athletes who can lose several liters of sweat while exercising, Gatorade may be a better option in replacing lost sodium.
+In terms of the difference between Gatorade and Powerade's sodium content, Gatorade is 450 milligrams per liter (mg/L) while Powerade contains 225 mg/L. For more serious endurance athletes who can lose several liters of sweat while exercising, Gatorade may be the better option in replacing lost sodium.

 When it comes to sport drinks, scientists aim to combine the proper amounts of sugar that can be the most quickly absorbed by the body.
 Gatorade uses sugars derived from glucose, which is a simple sugar used for absorption.
 In contrast, Powerade contains a glucose polymer, which is known as maltodextrin.
-While further research is yet to be conducted, some research indicates that glucose polymers are more readily absorbed than simple glucose, according to the Northwest Runner article.
+While further research is yet to be conducted, some research indicates that glucose polymers are more readily absorbed than simple glucose.